 - 1 tablespoon Ground Ginger

-- Sugar for rolling
+- Extra Sugar for Rolling

 - Preheat oven to 350 degrees.